Mirza Mehdi Khan Astarabadi: Biography

 Even though Mirza Mehdi rose to become an eminent figure in 18th century Iran, not much is known about his life.
 A native of Astarabad (present-day Gorgan), he was the son of a certain Mohammad-Nasir, and he presumably spent his young life in Isfahan during the late Safavid period, where he practised to become a civil servant.

-During the reign of the last Safavid king, Sultan Husayn (r.
+During the reign of the last Safavid king, Soltan Hoseyn (r.
 1696–1722), the Afghans attacked Iran.
 When military chief Nader Shah expelled the Afghans, Mirza Mehdi Khan supported him in the Safavid court.
-During his long service to Nader, he first functioned as "head of the royal correspondance" (Monshi-ol-Mamalek), until Nader's coronation at the Mugan plain in 1736.
+During his long service to Nader, he first functioned as "head of the royal correspondance" (Monshi-ol-Mamalek), until Nader's coronation at the Mughan plain in 1736.
 Afterwards, he became his official biographer and historiographer.

 During Nader's Dagestan campaign, he accompanied him.
 About Nader's disembarking he noted "The banners that conquered the world are leaving Iran and heading to Dagestan".

 In early 1747, Astarabadi was sent as an ambassador to the Ottoman Empire together with Mostafa Khan Bigdeli Shamlu in order to ratify the Treaty of Kerden (1746).
 However, they had only reached Baghdad when the embassy learned about the death of Nader Shah, which forced them go back to Iran.
 Everything remains unknown regarding the fate of his subsequent career.
 He must have "evidently" retired from public life in order to be able to finish the philological and historical works which he had been compiling during his service to Nader.
+The Iranian intellectual and journalist Mohammad Ali Tarbiat (died 1940) was a descendant of Astarabadi.